H-Jan/BERT_Twitter_Classifier/README.md

-**Setting the parameters** for our input after encoded with the tokenizer.
+**Setting the parameter** for our input after encoded with the tokenizer.
 The parameters are:

 add_special_tokens